When a lifelong friendship ends in betrayal, the brutal details shock a small town community. Who killed Benjamin Eastman, and why?

 - Gruesome Randle Murder Case Comes to a Close With Sentencing Hearings

-Sixteen-year-old Benjamin Eastman was a funny, likeable kid growing up in the small town of Randle, Washington.
+Sixteen-year-old Benjamin Eastman was a funny, likable kid growing up in the small town of Randle, Washington.
 He loved the outdoors, and he took advantage of every opportunity to go fishing with friends or ride dirt bikes with his dad.

 In June of 2018, the summer before his junior year, Benjamin was bouncing back and forth between his mother’s house, his brother Derek’s place, and the home where he lived with his father, BJ.
 He was enjoying the freedom of summer break, having just celebrated his sixteenth birthday, and was spending time with his friends and family without the worry of schoolwork or after-school commitments.